-- 1. There is only one division for this event: Seniors: ages 14-18. - 2.
+- 1. There are two age division for this event: Intermediate: ages 10-13 and Senior: ages 14-18. - 2.
 Topic selection is unlimited.
 The speech may pose a problem, offer a solution, strengthen devotion to a cause, eulogize a person, entertain, or inform. - 3.
 Planned movement during presentation is encouraged.
 Lectern may or may not be available, but speakers should avoid using a lectern whenever possible. - 4.
 Note cards are recommended over sheets of paper, if necessary, for speaking. - 5.
 No visuals or props.
 The emphasis is the speech. - 6.
 Judge will serve as the timekeeper - 7.
-Performers should recognize this is a family event and choose costumes, themes, and performances that show respect for both the performers and the audience.
+Performers should recognize this is a family event and choose costumes, themes, and performances that show respect for both the performers and the audience. - 8.
+NO electronic presentations allowed.
+They should be entered in Multimedia Presentations.